ecbtln/vm2docker/NOTES.md

-            - Also see here for a [trusted](http://blog.docker.com/2013/11/introducing-trusted-builds/) build of [ubuntu desktop](http://dockerfile.github.io/#/ubuntu-desktop) and [ubuntu](http://dockerfile.github.io/#/ubuntu) with some more stuff added. ii.
-Generate commands to reinstall any packages that are missing:
+            - Also see here for a [trusted](http://blog.docker.com/2013/11/introducing-trusted-builds/) build of [ubuntu desktop](http://dockerfile.github.io/#/ubuntu-desktop) and [ubuntu](http://dockerfile.github.io/#/ubuntu) with some more stuff added.
+        - Generate commands to reinstall any packages that are missing:
             - i.e. [Ubuntu apt-get autogeneration](http://kracekumar.com/post/70198562577/autogenerate-dockerfile-from-ubuntu-image)
-        iii.
-Add the rest of the files using the ADD directive and shell scripts to move to the appropriate location
+        - Add the rest of the files using the ADD directive and shell scripts to move to the appropriate location
 3. Determine init.d processes
     - This may require accessing the running VM over ssh
     - Or we could just prompt the user which one of the processes should be ported over